htutwaiphyoe/react-query/level-up-with-react-query/README.md

 need to pass dependencies for each individual record in query key, react query does not fetch again if there is a cache for that query key, can pass new item in query key array

 https://tanstack.com/query/v3/docs/react/guides/query-keys

+8. Querying individual user

+create reusable hooks for useQuery, render assignee and created by user